yesodweb/yesodweb.com-content/blog/2014/09/woes-multiple-package-versions.md

     expected:                     Data.ByteString.Internal.ByteString
     actual:   bytestring-0.10.0.2:Data.ByteString.Internal.ByteString

-Well now the difference just jumps out at you: the *actual* type comes from the bytestring-0.10.0.2 package, whereas the first comes from... well, somewhere else.
-As I'm sure you're guessing right now, that "somewhere else" is bytestring-0.10.4.0, but GHC doesn't bother telling us that, since including that level of information in every error messages would be overwhelming.
+Now the difference just jumps out at you: the *actual* type comes from the bytestring-0.10.0.2 package, whereas the first comes from... well, somewhere else.
+As I'm sure you're guessing right now, that "somewhere else" is bytestring-0.10.4.0, but GHC doesn't bother telling us that, since including that level of information in every error message would be overwhelming.
 To step through why this came up exactly:

 * `text` is installed against bytestring-0.10.0.2 (it was the only version of bytestring available at the time you installed text).
 * Therefore, `encodeUtf8` will generate a `ByteString` value from version 0.10.0.2.
 * Your program imports `Data.ByteString.Char8`, which is provided by both bytestring-0.10.0.2 and bytestring-0.10.4.0.
 * GHC's default dependency resolution is: take the latest version of each package, in this case 0.10.4.0.
-* Now we have a `S8.putStrLn` function expected a 0.10.4.0 `ByteString`, but an `encodeUtf8` function returning a 0.10.0.2 `ByteString`.
+* Now we have a `S8.putStrLn` function expecting a 0.10.4.0 `ByteString`, but an `encodeUtf8` function returning a 0.10.0.2 `ByteString`.

 So how do we work around this problem?
 I can think of three ways: